iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 - indicating double consonants (っ/ッ only), and
 - indicating glottal stops at the ends of words or sentences.

-っ and ッ belong to the hiragana and katakana syllabaries respectively.
+っ and ッ – both pronounced [tsɯ] – belong to the hiragana and katakana syllabaries respectively.
 These syllabaries have a one-to-one mapping to each other, and thus have identical numbers of characters (not counting the extended katakana characters used outside Japanese).

 **Small note:** small kana are _not_ analogous to the lowercase letters used in Latin-based alphabets.
 Japanese is not an alphabet-based language.
 {{</alert>}}